Palo Alto, California Therapists

 Mental Health in Palo Alto

 As previously mentioned, there is often concern regarding disadvantaged demographics not receiving the treatment they need for mental health.
-This is definitely the case in many areas of the country and is an issue that needs attention.
+This is the case in many areas of the country and is an issue that needs attention.
 For example, the issue of homelessness is often intertwined with the problems of mental health and substance abuse.
 However, mental illness is not solely a problem among the poverty-stricken.
-In fact, the opposite is often also true.
+The opposite is often also true.